u-boot/u-boot/doc/driver-model/README.txt

 For the record, this implementation uses a very similar approach to the original patches, but makes at least the following changes:

-- Tried to agressively remove boilerplate, so that for most drivers there is little or no 'driver model' code to write.
+- Tried to aggressively remove boilerplate, so that for most drivers there is little or no 'driver model' code to write.
 - Moved some data from code into data structure - e.g. store a pointer to the driver operations structure in the driver, rather than passing it